-Ball Milling steps were performed in a planetary mill (Retsch PM 400 Planetary Ball Mill), using hardened steel balls of diameter 20 mm (material to ball mass ratio 1:5, about 80% of empty space in the jar) in stainless steel jars.
-Ethanol was used as lubricant (7% on the total weight of powders), to avoid cold fusion phenomena [12].
+Ball milling steps were performed in a planetary mill (Retsch PM 400 Planetary Ball Mill), using hardened steel balls of diameter 20 mm (material to ball mass ratio 1:5, about 80% of empty space in the jar) in stainless steel jars.
+Ethanol was used as lubricant (7% on the total weight of powders), to avoid cold fusion phenomena [14].
 To achieve protection from oxidation, the jars were filled with Ar before each process step.
 Powders were ground at 250 rpm, alternating grinding cycles of 20 minutes to pause cycles of 10 minutes to avoid excessive increases in temperature due to friction and to further minimize oxidation phenomena.
-For step 1, BM lasted 6 hours, while, the other steps lasted 2 hours each.
-This process was developed in a previous study about BM PCMs [8]; the only difference is the reduction of single BM time (from 24 hours to 6/2 hours) to avoid too fine microstructures.
+For step 1, ball milling lasted 6 hours, while, the other steps lasted 2 hours each.
+This process was developed in previous studies about ball-milled PCMs [9,10]; the only difference is the reduction of single ball-milling time (from 24 hours to 6/2 hours) to avoid too fine microstructures.